scottvr/retree/README.md

-### a recent attempt to use it shows I broke something im the python version.
+### a recent attempt to use it shows I broke something in the python version.

 the pure bash and vscode extension are still working.